onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 If `Worker.doWork()` is called with the address of the deployed `Destructor` contract as an argument, the `Worker` contract will self-destruct.
 Delegate execution only to trusted contracts, and **never to a user supplied address**.

-## Don't assume contracts are created with zero balance
+!!!
+Warning

-An attacker can send ether to the address of a contract before it is created.
+      Don't assume contracts are created with zero balance An attacker can send ether to the address of a contract before it is created.
 Contracts should not assume that its initial state contains a zero balance.
 See [issue 61](https://github.com/ConsenSys/smart-contract-best-practices/issues/61) for more details.

 ## Remember that on-chain data is public